Catalonia beats Venezuela 2-1 in friendly in Spain | WHIZ News

 Venezuela earned a convincing 3-1 win over Argentina in Madrid on Friday, but after the game Venezuela coach Rafael Dudamel offered his resignation because he was not happy with the politicization of a pre-game visit to the squad.

-Dudamel, who was on the bench on Monday, said his future would depend on talks with Venezuelan soccer federation officials.
+Dudamel, who was on the bench on Monday, had said his future would depend on talks with Venezuelan soccer federation officials.
+He did not show up for the post-match news conference, and an assistant said a decision would be made only after the squad returned to Venezuela.

 Catalonia, the region which recently was in the middle of a heated independence dispute with Spain, was missing players because some non-Catalan teams didn’t release them to avoid the risk of injures ahead of the final period of the Spanish league.